ignacia-rivera/access_regimes_stewardship_ssf/README.md

 **2. Scripts**: contains two .Rmd documents.
 One runs the code to generate the final manuscript, called "access_regimes_stewardship_code..Rmd" and the other one contains the code to generate the supporting information for the manuscript, called "si_access_regimes_stewardship_code.Rmd"

 **3. PDFs**: contains the .pdf documents for the manuscript and the supporting information.

+**4. Figures_and_Tables**: stores the figures and tables both in the manuscript and the supporting information.